harc007/swe_assistant/_posts/2025-03-19-AgenticFlowIntro.md

         break
     stream_graph_updates(user_input)
 ```
-When I passed input as 'create a function with inputs as name and place which are string variables.
-The function should return 'Hi <name>, I love <place>', the output was as follows
+When I passed the user input as 'create a function with input params as name and place which are string variables.
+The function should return 'Hi {name}, I love {place}', the output was as follows
 ```
 Assistant:
 def greet(name, place):
     return f"Hi {name}, I love your {place}"
 ```
 # Conclusion
 In this post, we really have put an agentic wrapper around an LLM.
 This post also introduces concept of *nodes* and *edges* integral to Langgraph which underpins the orchestration of the agent.
 We will add more complexity to this coding agent in future posts.
-Until then, catch a breath!
+Until then, catch your breath!